jcoona/Mint-Apple-Card-Import/README.md

 `./applecard.sh`

 Make sure that the transaction CSV file is in the same directory.
 At this point, check to make sure your transactions were uploaded properly.

+## Credit
+Credit to Charlie Gorichanaz for finding the cURL command to post transactions to Mint.
+Most of the code here is inspired and taken from this [blog post.](https://votecharlie.com/blog/2017/06/mint-batch-transaction-import-hack.html)